RoadieHQ/marketing-site/content/blog/backstage-weekly-25-org-chart-kubecon/index.md

 102 pull requests were merged in last 2 weeks.

 High visibility changes are a little sparse right now because the catalog is undergoing a rewrite and search is under heavy development.
-Here's two new abilities Backstage didn't have before.

-### JSON API Support
-API docs written in the JSON schema format can now be displayed inside Backstage thanks to [#5532](https://github.com/backstage/backstage/pull/5532) from Oliver Sand.

 ### Organization Diagram